Session 2 - Understanding Blockchains and Gitlab

 Now that the Java project is ready and shared on Gitlab, we can go on improving it.

-• In Eclipse make a git pull to fetch the new branch, and then git check-out this branch as a local branch.
+git pullto fetch the new branch, and thengit check-outthis branch as a local branch. - Upon execution, this application should print

-• Push the contribution using
+Hello World!on the terminal and terminate. - Push the contribution using